 Christmas in Place Stanislas Nancy

 “Christmas in the south of France… What’s not to like?
 Christmas markets pop up and ice skating rinks appear in town squares.
 Elaborate Nativity scenes display every Provencal character imaginable, and of course there is the bûche de Noël (yule log) cake.
 Cities drape themselves in lights, and the weather is mild enough to get out and enjoy it all.
 What could be better?”
-Margo from The Curious Rambler, American expat in Nice.
+Margo from The Curious Rambler, American expat in London, formerly Nice.

 photo of Santa in Nice provided by Margo

 “I love the Christmas markets in France, the smell of vin chaud in the air, carols playing and the joyful mood of the approaching holiday.
 There is a magical atmosphere in December.
 My first French Christmas market was that of Colmar, I felt like a child again in a winter wonderland!”
 Holly from Holly la Plume, formerly an Australian expat in Paris, now living back in Melbourne.

 photo of Colmar provided by Holly

 Even more reasons to love Christmas in France